Jun 16, 2021

 Maybe you’re standing close enough that you can record video and audio.
 Maybe you’ve got a friend as a second shooter, and you position them to capture audio for very specific moments.
 Maybe you mic up someone, or plug a recorder into whatever equipment is at the venue.

 Either way, you’ll want to have audio, even if all you use it for is a voiceover track during footage of the ceremony.
 So invest in a great microphone and give yourself more creative options for audio.
+(Check out this guide to get top mic recommendations.)

 Now, the footage that doesn’t need recorded audio is still important.
 Footage of the reception hall, the greeting line (after the ceremony), and the photo session don’t exactly need to have every comment recorded forever.